Name: Verulas (Or so he says...), a.k.a. Spectre

 After about a week of no food and surviving only on collected rain, a group of soldiers raided the village and slaughtered everyone down to the last man.
 Upon discovering him, they debated his fate for a short while before eventually deciding to take him back to their fortress as a prisoner of war, which he wasn't initially too fond of.
 Three broken noses, a few busted ribs, and a shattered arm later, and one of them finally succeeded in knocking him out.

 Waking up in a cell once again, he was surprised to discover Galea tending to his injuries.
 Recalling what he had previously done for her and the other captives, she put in a good word for him, which lead to a meeting with the group's commander, a Ta-Toa known as Torrigan.
-He explained that they were known as the Paladins of Brotherhood, a group dedicated to ending hostilities between the various tribes littered across the island, and offered him a place amongst their ranks as a reward for his deeds, along with the chance to potentially redeem himself of his past in the process.
+He explained that they were part of a group called the Paladins of Brotherhood, an organisation dedicated to ending hostilities between the various tribes littered across the island, and offered him a place amongst their ranks as a reward for his deeds, along with the chance to potentially redeem himself of his past in the process.
 Growing tired of living his life in captivity, he reluctantly accepted, although winning over the rest of warriors proved to be much more challenging than anticipated.

 Over time, his life began to change dramatically.
 He became far more approachable as the years went on, his combat skills and general knowledge of tribal Makuta-worshipping societies not only helped in establishing contact with said people, but also managed to secure him a high-ranking position among them, and eventually, his faith had even shifted in favor of Mata Nui in the process.
 But above all else, what he came to cherish most was his family; during his time with them, a relationship bloomed between himself and Galea, eventually culminating in the birth of their son, Nogan.